Once a week.

 Worries about semen quality go back at least as far as 1992, when a study was published that found, “There has been a genuine decline in semen quality over the past 50 years."
 The authors of the current research examined sperm concentrations (SC) and total sperm count (TSC) statistics listed in English-language studies dating back to January 1, 1981 — just after index of biomedical research MEDLINE added “sperm count" as a searchable term — and on up to December 31, 2013.
 They also worked with the Embase database.

 The researchers were looking for studies of men who were either “unselected" — young males unlikely to even know if they were fertile or not — and “fertile" — men who'd already fathered children.
 The team excluded studies of men being treated for infertility or sub-fertility, men with genital abnormalities, diseases or certain medications, and those who'd been exposed in their jobs to extreme environmental influences.
 Also excluded were studies involving fewer than 10 subjects.

 The huge percentage drop is largely a product of a 50-60% decline in sperm counts in North America, Europe, Australia, and New Zealand.
-In the study’s data, these countries are categorized as “Western.”
-“Other” refers to subjects from other countries.

 The SC and TSC declines add a physiological factor to a decline in birth rates that's been observed over the last two decades, often attributed to more women entering the work force than in the past.